-Applicants applying for admission to both the Program in Public Health (PPH) and the School of Medicine (SOM) or School of Dental Medicine (SDM) need the following information:
+Applicants applying for admission to both the Master of Public Health degree program and the School of Medicine (SOM) or School of Dental Medicine (SDM) need the following information:

-- 1. The application process for the PPH is separate from the application to the SOM or SDM.
-Admission to one program is determined independently from admission to the other; and admission to one program does not guarantee admission to the other. - 2.
-To avoid the need to send support documents to both programs, SOM or SDM applicants who also apply to the PPH (using SOPHAS) can request in writing that the SOM or SDM provide to the MPH Admissions Committee a copy of their support documents including MCAT or DAT scores, official transcripts from all post-secondary schools, and letters of recommendation for their application for admission to the PPH. - 3.
-SOM and SDM applicants who apply to the PPH must provide one additional reference that addresses the applicant's public health leadership potential.
+1. The application process for the Master of Public Health degree program is separate from the application to the SOM or SDM.
+Admission to one program is determined independently from admission to the other; and admission to one program does not guarantee admission to the other.

+- 2. To avoid the need to send support documents to both programs, SOM or SDM applicants who also apply to the Master of Public Health degree program (using SOPHAS) can request in writing that the SOM or SDM provide to the MPH Admissions Committee a copy of their support documents including official transcripts from all post-secondary schools, and letters of recommendation for their application for admission to the Master of Public Health degree program. - 3.
+SOM and SDM applicants who apply to the Master of Public Health degree program must provide one additional reference that addresses the applicant's public health leadership potential.